juanpabmedina/robometrics/README.md

-# GAZEBO-ROS: Vehicle System Tracking
+# GAZEBO-ROS: Vehicle Tracking System

 Gazebo traffic simulation of the center of the Pasto - Colombia with tracking vechicles using a trained YoloV5x model.

 ## Specifications:

+* Developed in ubuntu 20.04
 * Scaled map of the center of Pasto - Colombia.
 * Cars moving on the streets.
 * Computer vision model runing in real time (YoloV5x).